Solar Industry News

 We think this outcome – for customers like you who have made a prudent investment in a community solar project – is outrageous, indefensible, and unacceptable.

-Simultaneously, we immediately began working with members of the Energy, Utility, and Technology (EUT) Committee in the Maine Legislature to add language to a bill being considered in the current legislative session to fix this obvious mistake and treat customers like you fairly.
-That language has been added as an amendment in LD1966, which is scheduled to be taken up by the EUT Committee on Thursday, February 26.
-Democratic members of the EUT have told us that they understand this issue and intend to fix it, but we urge you to share your personal story with them – it is critical for decision-makers to hear from the Mainers impacted by the policies they pass.
+Simultaneously, we immediately began working with members of the Energy, Utility, and Technology Committee in the Maine Legislature to add language to a bill being considered in the current legislative session to fix this obvious mistake and treat customers like you fairly.
+That language has been added as an amendment in LD1966, which was taken up by the EUT Committee on Thursday, February 26 and advanced on a party line vote, 6-5.
+Please note two Democratic members were absent and have not yet voted, but we expect their support and therefore expect to see an 8-5 vote out of Committee.
+Next, the bill will go to the House and Senate floor for consideration.
+It’s a great time to reach out to your lawmakers in Augusta – it is critical for decision-makers to hear from the Mainers impacted by the policies they pass.

 It’s crucial for the Legislature to hear from the Mainers impacted by this unfortunate decision—your voice is an essential part of advocacy.
 There will be two key opportunities for your outreach to make a difference: